Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

 By centralizing IDs and references, registries keep large constellations navigable and reduce duplication and drift.

-### Pre‑Commit and CI Contracts
+### Pre-Commit and CI Contracts

 This repository defines:

 - Schema validation jobs to ensure all JSON and NDJSON conform to the canonical schemas.
-- Registry linting rules that require required fields, reference types, and prefixes.
+- Registry linting rules that enforce required fields, reference types, and prefixes.
 - Drift detection tools that compare local copies and consumers against canonical definitions.
-- Optional local pre‑commit hooks that run fast checks before a commit lands.
+- Optional local pre-commit hooks that run fast checks before a commit lands.

 The goal is to make the “correct” way to add or change constellation data also the easiest way.

 ---

-## AI‑Chat and Agent Integration
+## AI-Chat and Agent Integration

-HorrorPlace‑Constellation‑Contracts assumes AI‑chat agents and tools act as deterministic file compilers:
+HorrorPlace-Constellation-Contracts assumes AI-chat agents and tools act as deterministic file compilers:

 - One file per request or per generation step.
 - Each generated file declares: